-This document will then be submitted to the Nomination Committee, and then, together with the opinion of that committee, to the Board of Directors for collective discussion and approval.
+This document will then be submitted to the Nomination Committee, and then, together with the opinion of that committee, to the Board of Directors for collective discussion and approval, which, as a rule, except for justified objective requirements, must take place in time to enable the necessary information to be included in the Corporate Governance Report for the relevant year.

 Where required, the document is submitted to the European Central Bank or the Bank of Italy.